-The standard formula assessment of the amount of capital required to be held for undiversified currency risk has increased by 75% since year-end 2018.
-This increase is largely driven by market movements in the FX rates.
+The standard formula assessment of the amount of capital required to be held for undiversified currency risk has increased by 5% since year end 2020.
+This increase is largely driven by changes in the currency composition of policyholder funds and movements in the EIOPA yield curve.